GoSecure/advanced-binary-analysis/README.md

 ## Usage

-Serve `html/` with your favorite built-in HTTP server:
+Serve `html/` with your favorite built-in HTTP server or navigate to the URL in the repository description.

 ```sh
 cd html && python3 -m http.server 8080